awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

   aws ec2 describe-image-attribute --image-id ami_id --attribute sriovNetSupport
   ```

-  Note that this command only works for images that you own\.
+  This command only works for images that you own\.
 You receive an `AuthFailure` error for images that do not belong to your account\.
 + [Get\-EC2ImageAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ImageAttribute.html) \(AWS Tools for Windows PowerShell\)

   ```